-REGISTER HERE (Register for all four sessions for a single price of $189 ($169 early bird pricing) or individual sessions for $59)
+Full Registration: Register for all four sessions for a single price of $189

-Understanding the Basics: The world of nonprofit fundraising is highly competitive, especially now.
-With the call on donors’ dollars coming from multiple organizations with a variety of missions, it is more important than ever for nonprofits to invest in building a strong development program that allows them to be sustainable and effective in delivering their mission for the long term.
-The “Understanding the Basics” session will introduce attendees to trends in philanthropy and to the larger development landscape.
-You will learn about the fundamentals of fundraising-- the "why" and "how" of fundraising, and fundriaising for organizational stability and building capacity; the development process and relationship management; and governance infrastructure for effective development.
+Understanding the Basics: The “Understanding the Basics” session will introduce attendees to trends in philanthropy and to the larger development landscape.
+You will learn about the fundamentals of fundraising—the "why" and "how" of fundraising, and fundraising for organizational stability and building capacity; and the development process and relationship management.

 Understanding Grants and Grantors: During this third session, participants will get an in-depth view into the world of grants, foundations, and what makes a successful grant proposal package.
 This segment will arm you with effective strategies for identifying the right foundation prospects and structuring strong grant requests with clear and effective program/project budgets.
 This session will also include information about corporate partnerships and sponsorships, and how to go about securing these effectively for your organization.

 Individual Giving & Capital Campaigns: The fourth and final session in this series will focus on individual giving and capital campaigns.
-Attendees will understanding: the challenges and motivations (of individual donors); generational giving; the building blocks of annual funds; and cultivating relationships for major gift fundraising.
+Attendees will understand: the challenges and motivations of individual donors; generational giving; the building blocks of annual funds; writing an annual fund appeal; and cultivating relationships for major gift fundraising.
 Participants will also learn the basics of how to run a capital campaign--the process, the team, the feasibility analysis, and the budget for a campaign.